ppetrovtv/pine_script_docs/source/language/Type_system.rst

 This is an arithmetic expression using Pine's ternary operator ``?:`` where three different types of values are used: ``b`` of type *input bool*, ``color.red`` of type *const color* and ``#000000`` of type *literal color*.
-In determing the result's type, the Pine compiler takes into account its automatic type casting rules (see the end of this section), and the available overloads of the ``?:`` operator.
+In determing the result's type, the Pine compiler takes into account its automatic type-casting rules (see the end of this section) and the available overloads of the ``?:`` operator.
 The resulting type is the narrowest type fitting these criteria: *input color*.

 The following built-in *color* variables can be used to avoid hexadecimal color literals: ``color.black``, ``color.silver``, ``color.gray``, ``color.white``, ``color.maroon``, ``color.red``, ``color.purple``, ``color.fuchsia``, ``color.green``, ``color.lime``,